mwtre/bricksapp/README.md

 ## Support

-For support, email support@bricksapp.dk or create an issue in this repository.
+For support, email support@expatheros.nl or create an issue in this repository.

 <!-- Updated for Supabase integration -->